openmoh/openmohaa/README.md

 ### Single-player

 The entire single-player campaign can be played from start to end.
-There may be occasional bugs though; if you encounter any, please create a GitHub issue describing them.
+There may be occasional bugs though; if you encounter any, please create a new [GitHub issue](https://github.com/openmoh/openmohaa/issues) describing them.

 ### Multiplayer